 - Minor Surgery – This is managed in specific clinics, offering a range of minor surgery procedures and injection clinics.

 - End of life care – this is led by 2 GP’s who meet with the multidiscipliary team every month to monitor patients both with cancer and non-cancer diagnosis.

 - Sexual Health Clinic – this is a weekly clinic and provides IUCD fitting/removal and implant insertion/removal.

 Advanced Nurse Practitioners

-The administration team is led by Jill Wood who manages and supports staff working across 3 sites, although most of the administration is dealt with at Wychbury Medical Centre.
+The administration team is led by Karen Clarke who manages and supports staff working across 3 sites, although most of the administration is dealt with at Wychbury Medical Centre.
 The teams include secretaries, data clerks, scanners, clinic administration and prescription clerks.
 They offer support to GP’s and nurses in managing their daily tasks and help to ease the pressure of work; likewise they offer an excellent service which helps patients to access services.
 The teams meet on a regular basis to ensure they are up to date with change and have an opportunity to discuss concerns.
 A recent addition to this team has been the introduction of letter readers, they have really proven to help reduce the administrative burden of GPs working within the Practice

 Practice Based Pharmacy Team